 What Are the Most Important Things to Consider

-There are two aspects of these plans you should look at before choosing a Medigap policy.
-Make sure that you ask our agent you speak with the following:
+These are the biggest aspects of Medigap plans you should look at before enrolling into a Medigap policy.
+Make sure that you ask our agent that you speak with the following:

 Your Medical History

-There are a few options you have to purchase Medigap Supplemental policies:
+There are a few options you must purchase Medigap Supplemental policies: